mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 additional tracking subscription is created.
 See the [official documentation](https://cloud.google.com/dataflow/docs/concepts/streaming-with-cloud-pubsub#high_watermark_accuracy) or [stack overflow question](https://stackoverflow.com/questions/42169004/what-is-the-watermark-heuristic-for-pubsubio-running-on-gcd) for more details.
-Unfortunately the tracking subscriptions do not get labels from Dataflow jobs nor original subscriptions.
+Unfortunately the tracking subscriptions don't get labels from Dataflow jobs nor original subscriptions.

 Please vote for the following [issue](https://issuetracker.google.com/issues/227218387) if you need 100% labels coverage on the Pubsub subscriptions.